We are having a party this Saturday at our house, and there is some work to be done.

 1. The Invitation: 3 things to include:

-- Attire.
+- What they'll be eating.
+This provides an opportunity for guests to mention food allergies or any other concerns.- Attire.
 Everyone (OK, every woman) is wondering what to wear.
 Tank top?
 Sundress?
 Give guests a sense of the vibe: "You wear the flip-flops; we'll flip the burgers" or "bring your swimsuits"

 - Rain Plans.
 Unless it is a large event, you probably won't need to make rain plans, but if it is a large gathering you will want to provide this information.